kostya/pgq/README.md

 Pgq
 ===

 Queues system for AR/Rails based on PgQ Skytools for PostgreSQL, like Resque on Redis.
-Rails 3! only tested.
+Rails 2.3 and 3 compatible.

 About PgQ
 *  http://wiki.postgresql.org/wiki/SkyTools#PgQ